BernardTatin/ComputingStories/hackers-delight/testing/testing.md

 - `ois-fibo.txt`, from [OIS](https://oeis.org/A000045/list), with the Fibonacci numbers from 0 to 40, it gives a reference.
 - `fibo.scm`, some Scheme code which compute these numbers from 0 to 184.
 Some Scheme environments have *big numbers*, so it's easy to get Fibonacci numbers, factorials on great values very easily.
+- `fibo.ml`, an *OCaml* script to make these calculations.
+I hoped to find some overflow detection with *OCaml*, but it is not the case.
+This language use a bit to differentiate pointers from integers so the integer arithmetic on 64 bits processor is limited to 63 bits.
 - `sai-maths.c`, the C source code to compute these numbers with a detection of overflow.

 ### the Scheme code